 Nets use balanced scoring to down Hawks

 It was the sixth win in the last eight games for the Nets.
-Brooklyn has won six straight against Atlanta dating to March 8, 2017.
+Brooklyn has won six straight against Atlanta.
 The teams will meet three more times, the next encounter coming Dec.
 21 at Brooklyn.
 Atlanta was led by Trae Young with 39 points and 10 rebounds.
 Young shot 13-for-23 from the field and made five 3-pointers.
 Rookie Cam Reddish scored a career-high 25 points and center Damian Jones set a career-high in scoring for the second straight game with 20.

 The fourth quarter was a shootout, with Brooklyn outscoring Atlanta 39-36.
 Temple and Dinwiddie were able to thwart any potential Atlanta rally.
-Dinwiddie drove for a basket and Temple followed with a dunk to put the Nets up by 13 points with 5:50 to play.
+Dinwiddie drove for a basket, Temple hit a 3-pointer, and Allen followed with a dunk to put the Nets up by 13 points with 5:50 to play.
 Atlanta never got any closer than 12 points.
-Atlanta failed to win back-to-back games for the first time since opening the season with two wins.
+The Hawks again failed to win consecutive games.
+They have not won two games in a row since opening the season with two wins.

 Brooklyn next plays on Friday at the Charlotte Hornets.
 Atlanta is off until it plays at Charlotte on Sunday.